zzulueta/mslearn-ai-agents/Instructions/05-agent-orchestration.md

                 print(f"Error during chat invocation: {e}")
     ```

+1. Use the **CTRL+S** command to save your changes to the code file and then use the **CTRL+Q** command to close the code editor while keeping the cloud shell command line open.

+### Sign into Azure and run the app

+Now you're ready to run your code and watch your AI agents collaborate.

-1. In the command line pane, enter the following command to run the app:
+1. In the cloud shell command line pane, enter the following command to sign into Azure.

+    ```
+    az login
+    ```

+    **<font color="red">You must sign into Azure - even though the cloud shell session is already authenticated.</font>**

+1. When prompted, follow the instructions to open the sign-in page in a new tab and enter the authentication code provided and your Azure credentials.
+Then complete the sign in process in the command line, selecting the subscription containing your Azure AI Foundry hub if prompted.

+1. After you have signed in, enter the following command to run the application:

     ```
     python agent_chat.py
     ```

     You should see some output similar to the following: